 - 3. Bring a pot of water to boil.
 Add 1 tablespoon of the salt and the asparagus and blanch until barely tender, about 1 minute for spears of average thickness, more for thicker spears and less for skinnier ones.
 Drain and rinse under cold water to stop the cooking.
 Pat the asparagus dry with paper towels.
-(You can keep the asparagus at room temperature or refrigerate it for up to several hours.)

 - 4. Place the asparagus in a single layer on a rimmed baking sheet or, if necessary, two sheets.
 Sprinkle the spears with salt to taste, drizzle with 2 tablespoons of the oil, and turn to coat.
 Shower the asparagus with the Parmigiano-Reggiano cheese.

 - 5. Bake until the spears are tender and the cheese is browned and almost bubbling (it won’t actually melt), about 5 minutes.

 - 6. Use a spatula to shimmy the asparagus from the baking sheet to a platter.
 Drizzle with 2 tablespoons of the reduced balsamic vinegar or a few drops of the really top notch stuff and the remaining 2 tablespoons olive oil.
 Serve immediately, with the remaining reduced balsamic vinegar on the side.